Ammonia In Ponds and Aquariums – The Invisible Killer

 What is Ammonia and Where Does it Come From?

 Ammonia is the primary waste product of fish.
-It is excreted mainly through their gills and to a lesser extent as urine.
-It can also come from decaying plant matter, dead algae or dead fish or other animals in the pond.
+It is excreted through their gills and as urine.
+It can also come from decaying plant matter, such as tree leaves that get into the pond in the autumn.
+As well as dead and decaying algae, dead fish or other animals in the pond.

 What are the Symptoms of Ammonia Stress?

-The first signs of ammonia stress are often the behavior of the koi or goldfish.
-In ponds or aquariums with high ammonia levels, fish will often become less active and hang at the surface of the water gasping near waterfalls or filter returns.
+The first signs of ammonia stress are often associated with the behavior of the koi or goldfish.
+In ponds or aquariums with high ammonia levels, fish will often become less active and hang gasping at the surface.
+Fish will often also congregate at the base of a waterfall, stream or filter returns where there is a current.

 Other signs include:

-Read the rest of the article HERE in our Pond Advice pages
+Read the rest of the article in our Ammonia In Ponds and Aquariums and How to Lower It page